In this guide

 If an individual has a certificate from HMRC confirming that they have a recognised overseas transfer factor under the old lifetime allowance regime, that factor can be used when calculating their available LSDBA.

 If an individual is granted an enhancement factor, the factor will be applied at any relevant benefit crystallisation event that takes place after the certificate has been issued.
-The individual will need to provide a copy of the certificate to the pension provider, or at least quote the reference number given on the certificate to them, so that the provider can calculate the percentage of the LSDBA used taking into account the enhancement factor.
+The individual will need to provide a copy of the certificate to the pension provider, or at least quote the reference number given on the certificate, so that the provider can calculate the percentage of the LSDBA used taking into account the enhancement factor.

 Further information can be found in HMRC's Pensions Tax Manual.